-Applicants are eligible for admission to the program if they have earned an Associate of Applied Science (AAS) degree in Law Enforcement Investigations, Fire Protection Technology, or Emergency Medical Service Professions.
+Applicants are eligible for admission to the program if they have earned an Associate of Applied Science (AAS) degree in Law Enforcement Investigations, Fire Protection Technology, Emergency Medical Service Professions, or a related field of study.

 Existing complementary associate degree programs include Paralegal and Public Administration.
 Graduates of these programs would be positioned to enter the Emergency Management program with appropriate leveling coursework.
-Those without the required associate degree should contact the department chair for additional admission information for the degree program.
+Those without the required associate degree should contact the Department Chair for additional admission information for the degree program.